Insights & Resources

 A surety bond is not insurance.
 It is a three-party financial guarantee where a surety company backs your promise to perform.
 Here is how bonding works in Canada, what it costs, and how Ontario contractors get approved.

-Types of Construction Bonds in Canada: What Contractors and Project Owners Need to Know
+Types of Construction Bonds in Canada: A Contractor's Guide

 Construction bonds are mandatory on Ontario public contracts over $500,000 — and increasingly common on private projects too.
 Here's what every contractor and project owner should know about bid bonds, performance bonds, labour & material payment bonds, and how to get bonded.